Connection

 loss

 Fractional loss when transferring energy.
-This loss occurs “at the destination”, which means that for a loss of 5%, set as loss: 0.05, and considering a Snapshot where the Connection has a flow value of 100, it will “extract” 100 from node_from and “inject” 95 into node_to.
+Per default, this loss occurs “at the destination”, which means that for a loss of 5%, set as loss: 0.05, and considering a Snapshot where the Connection has a flow value of 100, it will “extract” 100 from node_from and “inject” 95 into node_to.
 Since the flow variable is given as power, this would, e.g., translate to consuming 200 units of energy at node_from and injecting 190 units at node_to, if the Snapshot duration is 2 hours.
+Refer to loss_mode for more information on how to modify this behaviour.

 • mandatory: no